Jaacky-Huaang/Databases_Project/README.md

 - [x] set in progress flight's status

+## Extra Points
+### SQL:
+* Vague Search
+* Use date operations to specify a date

-### Extra Point
+### GUI:
-vague search
-GUI
+* Bootstrap5 API
-Side Bar
+* Side Bar
-Session Block
-WTform validation and Animation
+* Flash message in flask
+* UI and animation for form validation
+* Specially designed homepage with carousels
+* Specially designed user interface for Tickets
-Bar chart and Pie chart
+* Bar chart and Pie chart with chart.js
-Ways to specify a date
-Ticket VFX

-### inprovement
+### Others:

-logic with flight status
-the label of view all agent
-purchase with agent 0
+* Block direct access to pages that require login using Session
+* Use WTForm to validate form
+* Use a base template to avoid code duplication
+* Use the encryption and decryption functions from flask-bcrypt to protect the password
+* Structure files as a package for better organization